 Defenders – are anti-bullying and stand up to be counted

-Perhaps this generalised diffusion of social responsibilities that can occur in a crowd (otherwise known as the bystander effect) might account for the high proportion of outsiders.
+Perhaps this generalised diffusion of social responsibilities that can occur in a crowd (otherwise known as the bystander effect) might account for the high proportion of outsiders?

 Looking at this table of participant roles in grade 6 and 8 children, we can see that participant role allocation seems stable and does not vary wildly with increasing age.
-It would suggest that any intervention to change the role to that of defender would require group participation.
+It would suggest that any intervention to change the role to defender would require group participation.
 Some methods proposed are:-

 General awareness training